egim/front-end-code-quality-starting-point/README.md

-# Linted Static Front-end Web Project
+# Linted Static Front-End Web Project

 Development projects worked on by large organizations need consistency, or code anarchy ensues.
 This project is for anyone in need of using a code standard for HTML/CSS/JS.
 I've used the AIRBNB standards for JS and CSS, but you can use your own lint configurations for sass-lint and eslint.